10 Ideas for Making Friends in Retirement

 1 | Find Groups that Align With Your Hobbies

 Those who want to make new friends should consider joining established groups or making time for social activities.
-Many community centers, religious organizations, and small businesses gather those with similar interests for regular meetups.
-If someone lives in a retirement community, there may be groups onsite for different hobbies, to improve physical and mental health, and to meet other residents.
+Many community centers, local senior centers, religious organizations, and small businesses bring together people with shared interests for regular meetups.
+If someone lives in a retirement community, there may be groups on-site for different hobbies, to improve physical and mental health, and to meet other residents.

-To increase your chance of cultivating meaningful relationships, join groups that align with your interests.
+To increase your chance of cultivating meaningful relationships, join groups and local clubs that align with your interests.
 Popular groups to join include:

 - Religious small groups, such as a Bible study or Halaqa group